What To Expect

 - Write a cover letter aimed at a desired internship.

-- Attend at least on Major-Specific Workshop to learn which major is right for you.
+- Attend Major-Specific Workshops to learn which major is right for you.

-- Attend two Career Services Workshops aimed at preparing you for the business world.*
+- Attend multiple Career Workshops aimed at preparing you for the business world.

 - Participate in a Mock Interview and receive real time feedback.